What is cloud payroll software and its benefits

 What is the cloud in simple terms?

 The cloud refers to computing services (such as software) that are accessed online, where data is stored securely on the supplier’s servers.
-By comparison, on-premises services are installed onto your computer, where data is also sometimes stored (i.e. onto the hard drive).
-On-premises services can also be deployed through a server at your offices, connecting each computer onto a local network, which is often both expensive to invest in initially and an ongoing maintenance headache.
+By comparison, on-premise services are installed onto your computer, where data is also sometimes stored (i.e. onto the hard drive).
+On-premise services can also be deployed through a server at your offices, connecting each computer onto a local network, which is often both expensive to invest in initially and an ongoing maintenance headache.

 Let’s consider it in terms of music streaming to keep things simple.
 Spotify is cloud-based streaming software which offers a web player where there are no storage requirements.
 On the other hand, you may remember desktop software like iTunes where you would install it and all songs would back up onto your computer.